ISIC-Research/ISIC-2024-Challenge-Sample-Solution/README.md

 ## Instructions to Access the Monet Model

-Instructions on downloading the MOMET Model can be found here: https://github.com/suinleelab/MONET.
+Instructions on downloading the MONET Model can be found here: https://github.com/suinleelab/MONET.

-!!REMINDER!!: MONET License: Attribution-NonCommercial-ShareAlike 4.0 International.
+**!!REMINDER!!**: MONET License: Attribution-NonCommercial-ShareAlike 4.0 International.
 Therefore, [ISIC 2024 - Skin Cancer Detection with 3D-TBP Challenge](https://www.kaggle.com/competitions/isic-2024-challenge) submissions using the MONET model can not be considered for prize award, but will be considered in the leaderboards.

 ## Creating Image Descriptions from Metadata